costa-group/gasol-optimizer/README.md

 The optimized version of each block is stored in the directory /tmp/gasol/solutions.
 There you are going to find a directory for each of the contracts contained in the analyzed Solidity file.
 Each of these directories has a folder called disasm with the optimized assembly version of the blocks.

-For instance, to execute GASOl on the smart contract stored in the solidity file examples/solidity/0x363c421901B7BDCa0f2a17dA03948D676bE350E4.sol run the following commands:
+For instance, to execute GASOL on the smart contract stored in the solidity file examples/solidity/0x363c421901B7BDCa0f2a17dA03948D676bE350E4.sol run the following commands:
 ```
 solc --combined-json asm examples/solidity/0x363c421901B7BDCa0f2a17dA03948D676bE350E4.sol 1> 0x363c421901B7BDCa0f2a17dA03948D676bE350E4.json_solc
 ./gasol-asm.py 0x363c421901B7BDCa0f2a17dA03948D676bE350E4.json_solc